sighjs/sigh/README.md

 * Support watching files and updating the pipeline as files change: [plumber][plumber] (and [gulp][gulp] when coupled with a couple of extra plugins).
 No special code or plugins are necessary for file watching, just use the `-w` flag.
 * Support incremental rebuilds (only perform the minimum work necessary on file changes): [broccoli][broccoli].
 * Sigh has [automated tests](https://circleci.com/gh/sighjs/sigh) (using mocha/chai) that cover all functionality.
+* Inputs are based on simple glob expressions.
+Recursive glob expressions can be used when you want to speak in terms of directory trees rather than files.
+* Operations wait for streams to settle when appropriate to avoid unnecessary work.

 [plumber]: https://github.com/plumberjs/plumber
 [gobble]: https://github.com/gobblejs/gobble